Last updated: Mar-22-2023

 Although only admins can create a portal or choose to add or remove collections from the portal, any user with Can contribute or higher permissions for a particular collection can make changes to the collection, including which assets are included in that collection or the name of the collection.
 Additionally, anyone with Can edit or higher permissions to a folder containing assets from any of your portal collections can delete or rename those assets.

 Any of the above types of changes will immediately impact the assets that your target portal users see in your portal.
-Therefore, as an administrator of your cloud's portal, it's a best practice to carefully choose the users who have permissions to modify the collections you include in a portal.
+Therefore, as an administrator, it's a best practice to carefully choose the users who have permissions to modify the collections you include in a portal.
 You should also consider the permissions of the folders where your collection assets are stored.